epwalsh/nlp-models/README.md

 ## Models implemented

-- (WIP) [CopyNet](https://arxiv.org/abs/1603.06393): A sequence-to-sequence model that incorporates a copying mechanism, which enables the model to copy tokens from the source sentence into the target sentence even if they are not part of the target vocabulary.
+- [CopyNet](https://arxiv.org/abs/1603.06393): A sequence-to-sequence model that incorporates a copying mechanism, which enables the model to copy tokens from the source sentence into the target sentence even if they are not part of the target vocabulary.
 This architecture has shown promising results on machine translation and semantic parsing tasks.

 ## Datasets